For some people with disabilities, a guardianship or conservatorship would be overly restrictive.

 As a feasible guardianship alternative, supported decision-making recognizes and protects the autonomy of the person with a disability.

-Speak to a special needs planning attorney about establishing a supported decision-making arrangement with a trusted person.
-An attorney can help you draft the agreement, understand the arrangement, and assist you with executing other necessary waivers, such as those under FERPA and HIPAA.
+Speak with Ashley Day about establishing a supported decision-making arrangement with a trusted person.
+She can help you draft the agreement, understand the arrangement, and assist you with executing other necessary waivers, such as those under FERPA and HIPAA.